-I decided the Respro Bandit Scarf was the place to start, because it seemed a little bit less Darth Vader / terrifying, as it looks like a bandana.
-While I noticed a big difference in how my lungs felt at the end of my commute, I struggled so hard with this product!
-I realized that it is because I seem to have an unusually squishy nose!
-It will not stand its ground agains the (rather minimal) pressure exerted by the scarf.
+The Respro Bandit Scarf was my first foray into the anti-pollution mask scene.
+It is basically a bandana with a filter inside and a string to cinch under your chin.
+While I think this did filter the air, I struggled so much with this product, because, apparently, I have a rather squishy nose.
+It will not stand its ground against the (rather minimal) pressure exerted by the scarf.
 No matter how I tied it, my nose would flatten and I would have to uncomfortably mouth-breath my way around town.
-There is something so ingrained about breathing in through my nose, particularly during exertion that I just could not adjust!
 The other drawback was the wet scarf effect.
 Particularly as the weather has gotten colder, I noticed that the scarf would get damp from my breath and soon have that uncomfortable sensation that will transport you to your childhood and the very specific sensation of having a wet scarf tied around your face.

 Attractiveness: 9 (probably one of the least visually offensive option I have seen)

 Ease of use: 6 (it is a little bit fiddly to get the knot the correct tightness)